L-Carslake/Photoframe-web-control/README.md

 <!-- ABOUT THE PROJECT -->

 ## About The Project
-An addition for the digital photoframe project; based on a [feh](https://feh.finalrewind.org) slideshow.
+An addition to my digital photoframe project; based on a [feh](https://feh.finalrewind.org) slideshow.
 Providing control for next/previous image and viewing the current image.
 Implemented as a web page, and REST API.